adam-calderon/Website-Server/content/authors/admin/_index.md

 title: Adam Calderon
 ---

 Adam graduated from Columbia University in 2020 with an M.A. in Psychology in Education and is currently a Fulbright scholar at the Hungarian Academy of Sciences.
-Adam is interested in advancing the scientific knowledge of mental illness and its measurement, modeling, nosology, and ontology.
-Adam is particularly interested in utilizing network analyses to promote an informed, data-driven approach to explain, predict, and treat mood and anxiety-related disorders.
-He is also interested in emotion dynamics, mindfulness, and precision neuroimaging.
+He is interested in utilizing machine learning to promote an informed, data-driven, approach to explain, predict, and treat mood and anxiety-related disorders.
+He is also interested in emotion dynamics, mindfulness, and neuroimaging.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Adam Calderon_CV.pdf" "newtab" >}}CV{{< /staticref >}}.